Haemophilus influenzae type b (Hib)

 - An appropriate antibiotic can be given to stop people from carrying the disease if they are ill.

 - Antibiotics are also used to treat people who have been exposed to Hib, especially those who live with someone with Hib.

 - Fluids, rest, and observation of ill children with Hib is important.

 - Children diagnosed with Hib and their close contacts still need to be sure to receive all of their proper immunizations.

 Cases of Haemophilus influenzae type b (Hib) invasive disease are rare in Iowa and the US today.
 In 1991, Hib vaccine was recommended for all infants after age 2 months.
-Since then, the incidence of Hib in children less than 5 years of age declined by greater than 99 percent; there were no cases of Haemophilus influenzae type b were reported to IDPH in 2018.
+Since then, the incidence of Hib in children less than 5 years of age declined by greater than 99 percent.
+In 2021, there were 2 cases of Hib reported in Iowa.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report located in the reports section of the CADE homepage.